Super Mario World 2: Yoshi's Island

 More early graphics.
 The Boos mellowed out in the final version, and since they share a palette with Big Boos, their colors changed as well.

-Early graphics of the doors have less space in-between the two halves.
+Early graphics of the doors have less space between the two halves.
+This unfortunately creates a rather unsightly black line running down the boards on the one-way doors.

 Though a complete version of the Incoming Chomp graphics are in the ROM, the game only uses the left half of the sprite, mirroring it to save space.
 This unfortunately eliminates the shading of the teeth on the right side, and duplicates the shine at the top of the sprite.